ECW in Cameroon

 Cameroon hosts thousands of refugees, mostly from the Central African Republic, who have fled armed conflict.
 While the number of refugee children enrolled has increased overall, girls and children with disabilities are frequently left behind.
 Many of these children lack access to essential resources and support to continue their education.

-ECW's initial first emergency response (FER) in the country was launched in 2019 and focused on the Northwest and Southwest Regions of Cameroon.
+ECW's initial FER in the country was launched in 2019 and focused on the North-West and South-West Regions of Cameroon.
 In 2020, a COVID-19 FER was announced to support access and continuity of children’s learning in crisis-affected areas.
-Most recently, ECW launched a FER in 2021 to ensure refugee children and youth arriving from the Central African Republic receive access to quality learning in Cameroon.
+In 2021, the Fund launched a FER to ensure refugee children and youth arriving from the Central African Republic receive access to quality learning in Cameroon.